 Strawberry Papaya (Sunrise)

-Firm and smooth-skinned, strawberry papayas are about the size of an elongated mango.
+Strawberry papayas are about the size of an elongated mango with smooth firm skin.
 The colors of this papaya variety ranges from green to yellow, and orange when ripe.
 Its shell becomes slightly soft as it ripens.
 Numerous small, shiny, black, inedible seeds inhabit the cavity.
 Pink, firm and juicy, the flesh is similar to a melon, offering a sweet flavor and a pleasantly smooth texture.
 Papaya grows on a tree that is actually a large, hollow, unbranched shrub.
 Clusters of papaya fruit grow along the plant stem under a crown-like group of leaves.

 Papaya is an excellent source of beta carotene, has a moderate amount of fiber and carbohydrates, provides 260 milligrams of potassium, contains some folic acid and is low in sodium.
 High in vitamin A and vitamin C, papaya contains more vitamin C than the orange.
 A beneficial enzyme, papain, is present in papaya and is believed to aid digestion.